giulong/spectrum/docs/README.md

     capabilities:
       binary: /usr/bin/microsoft-edge

 # All needed environments' configuration.
-This is the default environments node,
+You need to configure just those you'll use.
-# so no need to explicitly override this with these values
+# This is the default environments node, so no need to explicitly override this with these values
 environments:
   local: { }
   grid: